Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/preparing.rst

 Preparation
 ===========

-Before you start, make sure you create an account on your favourite cloud provider to set up your instance.
+Before you start, make sure you create an account on your favorite cloud provider to set up your instance unless you intend to run a testnet node locally on your machine, see more details below.

 You are now ready to select an instance on the cloud provider that matches the following requirements to run a testnet node: